BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Net-Standards.md

 - Version: 1.0
 ---

-Starting in 01/2020, all new projects leveraging .NET **must** be built using .NET Core 3.0+.
+All new projects leveraging .NET **must** be built using .NET Core 3.0+.
 We are fully deprecating our use of .NET Framework.

+All new projects **must** not use any Windows Service components.
+Instead, all batch or timed jobs **must** use AWS Lambda (or Azure equivalent) serverless functions for implementation.

 ### 1. Usage of References
 Always add references via Nuget, **do not** add DLLs directly as references to the project.